tfulanchan/kau-docs/docs/434/index.md

 Federal ensure both corporate and divisional IT units are involved in decision-making.
 Enable greater responsiveness to business needs while maintaining control over standards.

-IT units are responsible for planning for business discontinuity and innovate business processes.
+IT units are responsible for planning for digital transformation, business discontinuity and innovate business processes.
 Develop and maintain information systems.
 Manage data, information and network services.
 Promote enterprise information security.

-CIO is responsible for planning IT strategies and communicate IT to non-IT business leaders.
-He oversees implementation of IT projects.
+CIO is responsible for planning IT strategies and communicate IT to non-IT business leaders and stakeholders.
+He oversees implementation of technology.
 Create competitive advantages and define technology vision.

 Countries are selected for outsourcing based on factors such as availability of skilled talent, cost-effectiveness, ease of doing business, infrastructure, government policies, and alignment with core business functions.